2019 Veldhoven Open: Women's event

 The women's event was held between 2 and 4 August 2019, with a total of 59 participants.
 The event was a double-elimination bracket.
 With 16 players remaining, the event reverted to a single-elimination structure.
 Jasmin Ouschan and Kristina Tkach were tied for number one in the women's Euro Tour rankings.
 Last year's runner-up Oliwia Czuprynska lost to Tina Vogelmann 4–7 in the double-elimination round, and then lost to Tkach 7–1 in the loser's qualification round.
 Germany's Melanie Suessenguth had already defeated Tkach 7–5 in the winner's round.
 In a match that was predicted to be a close match, Ukraine's Kateryna Polovinchuk defeated Valeriia Trushevskaia 7–1.

 The knockout round saw a repeat of the Austria Open final, with Ouschan facing Marharyta Fefilava.
 The match finished with the same scoreline, with Ouschan winning the match 7–1.
 Tkach also defeated Diana Stateczny 7–6 in the round-of-16, but lost to Tina Vogelmann 7–4 in the quarter-finals.
 Ouschan won her quarter-final match against Diana Khodjaeva 7–1 to guarantee securing the number one spot in the rankings.
-Veronika Hubrtova also advanced to the semi-finals after defeating Yvonne Ullmann-Hybler in the round-of-16 and Germany's Ina Kaplan in the quarter-finals (both 7–4).
+Veronika Hubrtová also advanced to the semi-finals after defeating Yvonne Ullmann-Hybler in the round-of-16 and Germany's Ina Kaplan in the quarter-finals (both 7–4).
 Melanie Suessenguth reached the semi-finals after wins over Christine Steinlage and Natalia Seroshtan.